NEWS GIGS MP3 GALLERY HISTORY DISCOGRAPHY ORDERING PRESSKIT

 Special guests on the night were the very smooth Sounds Like Sunset and the rarely seen A Goldstar Secret.
 We had the room looking beautiful thanks to Wadey who helped out on slides and lights, thanks also to Greg Wadley for flying up from Melb to pull a great mix and add keyboards from the comfort of the mixing desk.
 Thanks also to Katherine for shakering and congrats to the winners of the always popular "what is the worst Beatles song" quiz.

-The Melbourne launch the Friday before was a lot of fun, we had a roisterous time on stage and as always nice to be at everyone's favorite Melbourne venue The Empress - tanks to Tugboat and Boyracer for limbering up the audience for us
+The Melbourne launch the Friday before was a lot of fun, we had a roisterous time on stage and as always nice to be at everyone's favourite Melbourne venue The Empress - tanks to Tugboat and Boyracer for limbering up the audience for us.

 cd sleeve

-Trouble seemed so far away was released in the U.S. on Tuesday the 21st of May by which time the first pressing had already SOLD OUT in advance orders
+Trouble seemed so far away was released on the Slabco label in the U.S. on Tuesday the 21st of May by which time the first pressing had already SOLD OUT in advance orders

 photo